This Century Home Mixes West Coast Style With Rustic Charm

 To expand the principal bedroom and build an ensuite bathroom, the designers took over a spacious sunroom.

-Benjamin Moore’s Crushing Green (HC-125) envelops the room, which pairs perfectly with the vintage-inspired cabinet and typewriter sitting on top.
+Benjamin Moore’s Cushing Green (HC-125) envelops the room, which pairs perfectly with the vintage-inspired cabinet and typewriter sitting on top.

 Thanks to great space planning, a soaker tub, steam shower, toilet room and double sink all fit within the ensuite.
 Hand-painted tiles bring graphic interest to the otherwise neutral palette.